Elizabeth Cady Stanton: Family events

 After 15 years in Seneca Falls, Stanton moved to New York City in 1862 when her husband secured the position of deputy collector for the Port of New York.
 Their son Neil, who worked for Henry as his clerk, was caught taking bribes, causing both father and son to lose their jobs.
-Henry worked intermittently afterwards as a journalist and a lawyer.
+Henry worked intermittently afterward as a journalist and a lawyer.

 When her father died in 1859, Stanton received an inheritance worth an estimated $50,000, or about $ in today's dollars.
 In 1868, she bought a substantial country house near Tenafly, New Jersey, an hour's ride by train from New York City.
 The Stanton house in Tenafly is now a National Historic Landmark.
 Henry remained in the city in a rented apartment.
-Aside from visits, she and Henry afterwards mostly lived apart.
+Aside from visits, she and Henry afterward mostly lived apart.

 Six of the seven Stanton children graduated from college.
 Colleges were closed to women when Stanton sought higher education, but both of her daughters were educated at Vassar College.
 Because graduate studies were not yet available to women in the U.S., Harriet enrolled in a master's program in France, which she abandoned after she became engaged to be married.
 Harriet earned a master's degree from Vassar at the age of 35.

 After 1884, Henry began to spend more time at Tenafly.
 In 1885, just before his 80th birthday, he published a short autobiography called Random Recollections.
 In it, he said that he had married the daughter of the famous Judge Cady, but he did not provide her name.
 In the third edition of his book, he mentioned his wife by name a single time.
 He died in 1887 while she was in England visiting their daughter.